materialscloud/materials-zone-api-examples/examples/quantum_dot_api_example/README.md

 - A valid API key for the MaterialsZone REST API
 - Access to an existing folder in the platform (you'll provide the folder name)

+## 🚀 What the Script Does

+1. **Looks up the folder ID** from the name you enter.
+2. **Checks if the 'Materials' and 'Experiments' tables exist**, creates them if not.
+3. **Defines the necessary parameters** in each table.
+4. **Uploads one item at a time** using the REST API:
+   - Each material with its properties
+   - Each experiment with its setup and result
+5. **Analyzes measurement data** (e.g., finds the peak wavelength in a spectrum).
+6. **Uploads the analysis result** back into the experiment table as a new item.

 ## 📦 Setup Instructions

 1. **Clone this repository (if you haven't already)**: